Investing in Child, Youth, and Family Wellbeing

-The Youth Opportunities Fund (YOF) is an annual program that provides grants and capacity building supports to youth-led grassroots groups and community-based organizations serving young people who face multiple barriers to economic and social wellbeing.
+The Youth Opportunities Fund (YOF) provides grants and capacity building supports to grassroots groups, community-based organizations and collaboratives focused on improving the wellbeing of children, youth and families who face multiple barriers.

 The YOF is committed to enhancing the wellbeing of young people who face exclusion and barriers to full participation in community life.

-The YOF benefits youth aged 12 to 25 and their families, and who are:
+YOF projects benefit youth aged 12 to 25 and their families, and those who are: